 Deleted files recovery is one of the prime requirements for digital forensics.
 OSF offers a very simple and efficient deleted file recovery/search.

-To search the deleted files click on “Deleted files Search” and select the drive we want to search on from the dropdown.
+To search the deleted files click on “Deleted files Search” and select the drive we want to search on from the drop-down.
 We can select the complete Physical drive/Hard Disk (PhysicalDrive0), Acquired Evidence or any Logical drive(C/D/E), for which we want to recover the data.

 Click on the “Config” button and check/uncheck the options as required.
-Select the Quality from the drop down (Please note better the quality more time it will take to process), for better result check the file carving option.
-WE can also limit the file size we want to search for (this will omit the files that are not in the range to refine the search), Click Ok.
+Select the Quality from the drop-down (Please note better the quality more time it will take to process), for better result check the file carving option.
+We can also limit the file size we want to search for (this will omit the files that are not in the range to refine the search), Click Ok.